From someone who set out to create a virtual event

 Profile picture_Carmen-Zahno

-Carmen Zahno, Project Manager at the University of Applied Sciences and Arts Northwestern Switzerland (FHNW), has already experienced a lot when it comes to events and other projects.
+Carmen Zahno, project manager at the University of Applied Sciences and Arts Northwestern Switzerland (FHNW), has already experienced a lot when it comes to events and other projects.
 But organizing a virtual event was also new territory for her.
-She spoke to us in an interview about her experiences, learnings and aha moments.
+She spoke to us about her experiences, learnings and aha moments in an interview.
 We also found out what she would do differently next time and what she was particularly pleased about during the preparations in collaboration with Kilchenmann.

 Carmen, could you start by telling us which event you held virtually and what exactly it was about?